The Spirit of the Beehive

-Many have noted the symbolism present throughout the film, as an artistic choice, and a way Erice avoided the censors.
-Despite censors in Spain, which was under the Franco regime at the time of its making and release, the film still manages to symbolically portray Spanish life under Franco's rule.
-And while censors were alarmed by some of the film's suggestive content about the authoritarian regime, they allowed it to be released in Spain, based on its success abroad, and the assumption that most of the public would have no real interest in seeing "a slow-paced, thinly-plotted and 'arty' picture."
+Many have noted the symbolism present throughout the film, used both as an artistic device and as a way to avoid censorship under the repressive Franco regime.
+While censors were alarmed by some of the film's suggestive content about the authoritarian government, they allowed it to be released in Spain based on its success abroad, under the assumption that most of the public would have no real interest in seeing "a slow-paced, thinly-plotted and 'arty' picture."

 The film has been called a "bewitching portrait of a child's haunted inner life".
-Erice's work on the film would eventually influence the work of Guillermo del Toro on his own films The Devil's Backbone and Pan's Labyrinth, particularly the recurring idea of children believing in and acting on beliefs about imaginary worlds around this period of Spain's history.